polyipseity/information/general/third normal form.md

 <!--pytextgen generate section="3ffa"--><!-- The following content is generated at 2024-01-04T20:17:52.886708+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←No duplicated data.
+- _(begin)_→::@::←No duplicated data.
 To deduplicate data, move them to a new table.
 - No duplicated data.
-To deduplicate data, move them to a new table.→:::←Add a [primary key](primary%20key.md) column to each row.
+To deduplicate data, move them to a new table.→::@::←Add a [primary key](primary%20key.md) column to each row.
 Auto-incrementing integer data types are recommended.
 - Add a [primary key](primary%20key.md) column to each row.
-Auto-incrementing integer data types are recommended.→:::←Reference data from other tables using the primary key.
+Auto-incrementing integer data types are recommended.→::@::←Reference data from other tables using the primary key.
 The data referecing primary keys are called "[foreign keys](foreign%20key.md)", while other non-[primary key](primary%20key.md) data are called "logical keys".
 - Reference data from other tables using the primary key.
-The data referecing primary keys are called "[foreign keys](foreign%20key.md)", while other non-[primary key](primary%20key.md) data are called "logical keys".→:::←_(end)_
+The data referecing primary keys are called "[foreign keys](foreign%20key.md)", while other non-[primary key](primary%20key.md) data are called "logical keys".→::@::←_(end)_

 <!--/pytextgen-->